 Electricity

 Repair category: 2

-Notes: The electrical switch gear is wall mounted in the hallway and has been boxed in.
-Woodworm damage was noted at the electric meter board and the switch gear is also old.
+Notes: The electrical switch gear is wall mounted in the hallway.
+There is an older style fuse box.
 There are no circuit breakers.
-Some older round pin sockets were also noted in some of the rooms which are likely to be obsolete.
-The electrics however should be tested and upgraded to contemporary standards by a reputable firm of electrical contractors and the cost of repairs required should be confirmed prior to purchase.
+The electrics would not comply with current regulations and should be tested and upgraded to contemporary standards by a reputable firm of electrical contractors.
+The cost of upgrading works should be confirmed prior to purchase.